Code-Institute-Submissions/webalyzer/README.md

 <br>

 After successfully validating the URL, the user will be met with two choices.
 1. option to validate HTML or 2. option to validate CSS.
 While the URL is being validated, the user receives feedback with the intention that the app is working and something is happening.
 Depending on the result, the user will see a no error message and choose to validate another option, another URL, or quit.
-If the validation includes errors, the user will see a list of errors, on which line, which error, and for what precisely as the user would if visited the 3rd-party validator.
+If the validation includes errors, the user will see a list of errors, on which line, which error, and for what, precisely as the user would if visited the 3rd-party validator.

 ![Options](./assets/readme/options.gif)